Note: This variant has not been sufficiently evaluated by a GET-Evidence editor.

 To be considered sufficiently evaluated a variant must have both "variant evidence" and "clinical importance" scores filled in.

 Please help improve GET-Evidence by evaluating evidence for this variant!

-You are viewing the latest version of this page, saved on August 24, 2015 at 10:04pm by Madeleine Ball.
+You are viewing an old version of this page that was saved on August 24, 2015 at 10:02pm by Madeleine Ball.

 Edited in this revision:

 Proposed to cause severe hypofibrinogenemia in a recessive manner.
 Seen homozygously in one of three patients by Asselta et al 2002 (PMID: 12161363), and heterozygously in a single case reported by Asselta et al 2004 (PMID: 15070683).